libxsmm/libxsmm/documentation/libxsmm_tune.md

 The default preference is to generate and register both single and double-precision code (PRECISION=0).
 Specifying PRECISION=1&#124;2 is generating and registering single-precision or double-precision code respectively.

 The automatic dispatch is highly convenient because existing GEMM calls can serve specialized kernels (even in a binary compatible fashion), however there is (and always will be) an overhead associated with looking up the code-registry and checking whether the code determined by the GEMM call is already JIT'ted or not.
-This lookup has been optimized using various techniques such as using specialized CPU instructions to calculate CRC32 checksums, to avoid costly synchronization (needed for thread-safety) until it is ultimately known that the requested kernel is not yet JIT'ted, and by implementing a small thread-local cache of recently dispatched kernels.
+This lookup has been optimized with various techniques such as specialized CPU instructions to calculate CRC32 checksums, to avoid costly synchronization (needed for thread-safety) until it is ultimately known that the requested kernel is not yet JIT'ted, and by implementing a small thread-local cache of recently dispatched kernels.
 The latter of which can be adjusted in size (only power-of-two sizes) but also disabled:

 ```bash
 make CACHE=0